1989 ASC Fourth Technical Conference Recap – Virginia Tech

 - Dr. Frank Crossman – “Computer Integrated Composites Engineering and Manufacturing” (Lockheed Missiles and Space)

-Among the most engaging moments of the conference was the closing session on biomaterials.
-Unusually for the final session of a multi-day technical meeting, it drew strong attendance, highlighting growing fascination with both natural and engineered biomaterials.
+One of the most engaging moments came during the closing session on biomaterials.
+Remarkably well-attended for the final slot of a multi-day technical conference, the session reflected growing interdisciplinary interest in natural and engineered biological composite systems.

-The conference also marked a step toward international collaboration, with a Soviet delegation presenting several high-quality papers.
-At the conference dinner, Dr. N. J. Pagano of Wright-Patterson Air Force Laboratories was honored with the ASC prize for outstanding contributions to composite materials science.
+The 1989 event also marked a step forward in international collaboration, with a Soviet delegation presenting several high-quality papers.
+At the conference dinner, Dr. N. J. Pagano of Wright-Patterson Air Force Laboratories was awarded the ASC Prize for outstanding contributions to composite materials science.

 Proceedings were published in a 994-page hardbound volume, edited by Professor J. Morton and produced by Technomic Publishing.
-Submitted as camera-ready copy and largely laser-printed, the result was a notably high-quality archival record.
-The plenary lectures were not included in the printed volume.
+Submitted as camera-ready copy and largely laser-printed, the volume was praised for its archival quality.
+The plenary lectures were not included in the printed record.

 View List of Conference Papers

-Notable Facts- Hosted at VPI, over 50% of the attendees were from the host institution.
+Notable Facts- Held at VPI, over 50% of attendees were affiliated with the host institution.

-- Less than 25% of participants represented industry or government institutions.
+- Fewer than 25% of participants represented industry or government organizations.

-- The ASC's ties with the Soviet Union were formally acknowledged through research presentations and dialogue.
+- The ASC’s engagement with the Soviet Union was formally acknowledged through invited research presentations and technical discussions.

 Dr. Kenneth L. Reifsnider